MiHarsh/bdayWisher/README.md

 # Contributions:
 Contributions are welcome ❤️.
 For major changes, please open an issue first to discuss what you would like to change.

+**Note** - Remember to create your own firebase project, and replace credentials present in *app.js* file.

 To run *main* branch locally
 ```bash
 $ npm install